saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

     - High Resolution: all the way to 1 second resolution
     - Include RAM, application level metrics
     - Make sure the IAM permissions on the EC2 instance to push the logs and the metrics.
-    - For example, the following command publishes a Buffers metric with two dimensions named InstanceId and InstanceType: `aws cloudwatch put-metric-data --metric-name Buffers --namespace MyNameSpace --unit Bytes --value 231434333 --dimensions InstanceId=1-23456789,InstanceType=m1.small`
+    - **[Exam]**The following command publishes a Buffers metric with two dimensions named InstanceId and InstanceType: `aws cloudwatch put-metric-data --metric-name Buffers --namespace MyNameSpace --unit Bytes --value 231434333 --dimensions InstanceId=1-23456789,InstanceType=m1.small`

 ### Procstat plugin

-> TL;DR - Process-level Monitoring: The plugin enables you to monitor individual processes, allowing you to gain insights into their resource consumption and performance.
+> TL;DR - **Process-level Monitoring**: The plugin enables you to monitor individual processes, allowing you to gain insights into their resource consumption and performance.

 The CloudWatch Agent procstat plugin is a component of the CloudWatch Agent provided by AWS.
 The procstat plugin allows you to monitor and collect metrics from specific processes running on your Amazon EC2 instances.

-By configuring the procstat plugin, you can specify the processes you want to monitor and collect metrics for, such as CPU usage, memory usage, or custom metrics exposed by the process.
+By configuring the procstat plugin, you can s**pecify the processes you want to monitor** and collect metrics for, such as CPU usage, memory usage, or custom metrics exposed by the process.
 The plugin uses the procfs file system on Linux-based systems to retrieve information about the specified processes.

 Some key features and use cases of the CloudWatch Agent procstat plugin include:

-### Metrics for SQS
+## Metrics for SQS

 - Amazon SQS sends a number of metrics to CloudWatch, some of which are ApproximateAgeOfOldestMessage, ApproximateNumberOfMessagesDelayed, NumberOfMessagesDeleted and so on
 - The only dimension that Amazon SQS sends to CloudWatch is QueueName.

-## CloudWatch Agent
+## Unified CloudWatch Agent

 :::infoAWS Unified CloudWatch Agent & AWS CloudWatch Agent "AWS Unified CloudWatch Agent" and "AWS CloudWatch Agent" are the same thing.
 AWS Unified CloudWatch Agent is the latest version of the agent used to collect and send logs and metrics to Amazon CloudWatch.